thejhh/node-yasession/README.md

 By default `yasession` is using [json-object](https://github.com/jheusala/node-json-object) to parse and stringify JSON.

+Please note: `json-object` is poluting standard global objects (hijacking .toJSON() etc).

 This can be changed by turning this option to `false`.